Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Theory

 \subsection{Confidence based TDE}

-All conventional and novel TDE protocols introduced here are forced-choice.
-This means that even when there is no distinct interaction between a pair of time series, all TDE protocols will output a delay estimate.
+All conventional and novel TDE approaches introduced here are forced-choice.
+This means that even when there is no distinct interaction between a pair of time series, all TDE approaches will output a delay estimate.
 It therefore becomes necessary to discern reliable from unreliable delay reports.
 For this purpose, we derive a confidence-based statistical test that can be combined with standard TDE procedures.

 We derive a confidence filter applicable to every TDE method. based on the null hypothesis that the underlying interaction between $X$ and $Y$ is either non-existent or due to a zero-valued delay.
 The alternative hypothesis is that the underlying delay is nonzero.
 If, for a given delay estimate, we observe zero to be outside the CI bounds, we reject the null and accept the alternative hypothesis.